Vol. I, No. 1 · San Francisco

 on speaking terms.

-mailconnect is a one-tap Poke recipe that connects your Fastmail account through MCP.
-One consent, one encrypted grant per user, no shared state, no surprises.
+mailconnect connects your Fastmail account to your AI assistant through a registered Fastmail OAuth app — one encrypted bridge, per-client capability policy, no shared state, no surprises.

 Mailconnect Postal Service